 Esteemed artist Pablo Picasso is a native of Malaga, and a visit to the galleries of the town will bring you right up to speed with his moody, unpredictable and downright fascinating works.
 Take a look at the Museum of Fine Arts, that is adjacent to the Cathedral and you will see for your self.
 Then go to to his birthplace in Plaza Merced which will enable you to understand all about his life in the visitor centre.
 Entrance is free to some large number of exhibitions and video shows.

+See our current 7 seater car hire Malaga Airport offers by searching for a super fast quote.
 The Museo Picasso Malaga is a fantastic place to experience the life of Picasso.
 This museum is situated inside a converted old palace, therefore adding to the authenticity of the encounter.
 The fantastic work of the artist is celebrated in the décor and works on display in the Museum.
 Generous donations of the works of Picasso from his wife and loved ones to the Museum faculty have allowed it to be an even better location to visit.
 Do not forget to make a trip to the Picasso Foundation which is situated in the historic quarter of the city.
 Pablo Picasso and his family lived in this building for a time on the 2nd floor.

 The landmark of the city is La Alcazaba – this military fortress was built by the Moorish inhabitants within the eleventh century, and was the palace for the Nazarite Kings.
 Its strategic position provides magnificent views of the city skyline and also the sea.
 The original structure of the fortress had 3 walls for safety, of which only two stay today.
 There are more than one hundred towers in La Alcazaba and the upper section has a residential area, with 3 palaces.
 If you are visiting La Alcazaba, you can’t miss the Castillo de Gibralfaro as its located just beside it.
 The castle dates back to the fourteenth century, when it had been built by King Yusef I of Granada on the site of the lighthouse built by the Phoenicians.
 All that remains of the castle these days is the ramparts, which you are able to see within the pine foliage outside.

+A 9 seater car rental Malaga Airport deal is also well worth considering.
 Situated just beneath La Alcazaba is the Roman Theatre but amazingly it was not discovered till the early 1950s.
 Archaelogical studies have shown that the theatre has not been utilized since the early 3rd century.
 Throughout the building of La Alcazaba, the Moors most most likely used parts of the Theatre.
 Malaga Cathedral was built over a two hundred and fifty year period on the site of a previous mosque up to 1782.
 Known as La Manquita – one armed woman – as it has only one tower, not two which was originally planned.
 There’s a mixture of construction designs, with the Renaissance design being most prevalent.
 Gothic and Baroque styles are also observed.
 The styles, and the inside construction will astound all visitors, with its impressive beauty.
 Other Churches you should give consideration to visiting are Sagrario Church for its impressive altar and also the Bishops Palace.